Doctor Strange's Book of Names

 Cyttorak

-A powerful extradimensional being from the Crimson Cosmos.
-Doc calls upon him often for the spell The Crimson Bands of Cyttorak.
+A powerful extradimensional magickal being/Principality from the Crimson Cosmos.
+Member of the Octessence.
+Sorcerers call upon him for the spell The Crimson Bands of Cyttorak.
 He is also the Juggernaut's power source through the Crimson Gem of Cyttorak.

 The correct and most-common spelling is Cyttorak (2 T's, 1 R).
 It's been spelled Cytorrak (1 T, 2 R's) in some places (e.g., DSSS #49).